Looking back: David Bowie's final five years were some of his very best

 Bowie in his 60s - what threatened to be barren turned out to be brilliant

-Bowie pulled so many tricks and surprises with The Next Day.
-For one, his comeback single 'Where Are We Now?' featured a voice that was weak and weary.
+Bowie pulled so many tricks and surprises with The Next Day album.
+His comeback single 'Where Are We Now?' featured a weak and weary voice.
 It had people thinking that his voice had deteriorated and that the whole album would be full of croaky, slow tracks.
 He fooled us though - The Next Day was a proper rock album and Bowie's voice was as loud and powerful as ever.
 He quit smoking in 2002 when his daughter Lexi was born - who knows how his voice might have ended up if he hadn't.
 The album was a dazzling collection of pop and rock songs crafted by an old master.

 The album cover was another shock.
 Bowie had taken an old, classic album cover ('Heroes') and stuck a white square on top of it - simple as that.
 He'd always been inventive with his album artwork, but this was something new.
 The apparent laziness of the whole thing seemed disappointing at first, but over time I grew to love it.
 It's probably still one of Bowie's least attractive album covers, but it's also one of his most striking and original.